You’ve booked a headshot session for your team and now everyone is asking what to wear! I’ve got you covered.

 Jewel tones, including navy, and medium shades of blue photograph well on most people.

 Solid colors and small prints are great, but avoid large prints and busy fabrics.

 Feel free to bring an extra jacket, jewelry, or scarf if you’re unsure which looks best in photos.
 I can help you decide (or we can take photos in both)!

 Consider your brand and your job.
 If you’re a chef, perhaps you’d like your headshot to reflect what you wear on the job.
 Or, if you have personal or corporate brand colors, choosing outfits in those colors can help solidify your visual brand.

 Wear clothes you feel great in!
 If you feel amazing in a particular outfit, chances are it will make for a great photograph because your comfort and confidence will shine through!

 Wear your makeup as usual, or feel free to apply slightly heavier than you normally apply.
+Also, avoid moisturizer with sunscreen on the day of your photos — it reflects light and makes skin look shiny.
 (If you’re hiring me for a full branding session, I recommend having your makeup professionally done.)